dynamicguy/openskye/README.md

 Through the course of this lifecycle we will then be able to take a "slice" of the information for archiving,  manage the storage in the archive through legal storage management to destruction.

+Building
+-

+In order to build the Skye platform you will need to have:

+* Oracle JDK 7
+* Maven 3.x

+You should then be able to simply run:

+     mvn clean install

 Getting Involved
 -